derekyuan1000/PixelMasterX/README.md

 # PixelMasterX

-PixelMasterX is a desktop application built with Python and Tkinter that allows you to convert files between various formats and edit images by removing backgrounds.
-It features both single and batch file conversion modes, a background removal tool, a modern dark theme, and a user-friendly graphical interface.
+PixelMasterX is a modern desktop application built with Python and Tkinter (using ttkbootstrap) for converting files between various formats and removing backgrounds from images.
+It features a clean home menu, single and batch file conversion, a background remover, and a user-friendly dark-themed interface.

 ## Features
+- Home menu for easy navigation
 - Convert single or multiple files at once
 - Remove backgrounds from images with a single click
 - Supports popular image formats: PNG, JPG, JPEG, GIF, BMP, WEBP, TIFF